Bejdenn/ptt/README.md

 Options:
     --start             Start time of the time table.
 Default is current time.
     --end               Maximum end time of the time table.
-If not defined, default of --duration is used.
+Ignored if not defined.
     --session-length    Set the length of a single pomodoro session.
+Default is 90 minutes.
     --duration          Set the working duration that should be covered by pomodoro sessions.
     --pause-pattern     Set the pause pattern for the pauses between pomodoro sessions.
-Will be repeated.
+Will be repeated if it has less elements as --duration defines.
 ```

 For example, you want to work 6 hours with 25 minutes sessions and 5 minutes breaks.
 You can use the following command: